shmeevn/Solar_Power_Prediction_S22-10-DASH/Final_Project_Files/README.md

 python testbench.py save weather

 This command will train a new model and save it based on the weather parameters along with time and PV power.

+The combined.csv file is the historial weather and PV data combined.
+The tb_util.py file contains functions used in the testbench.
+Open the figpage html file to view the webpage.